Skip to main content Skip to secondary navigation

 Long-term investors represent the base of capitalism and the foundation of our modern social safety nets.
 They invest over $140 trillion in global markets - in venture capital, private equity, climate infrastructure and more - to secure social promises like monthly pension payments to retirees and annual funds that can be distributed by philanthropic foundations.

-CalPERS is the largest public pension system in the nation, deploying billions of dollars into critical industries such as climate solutions and clean energy, and the SLTIF will provide a unique pathway of deep understanding and opportunity to build a career shaping this industry.
-This is a chance to go into the heart of one of the largest and best-known public pensions on earth.
+CalPERS is the largest public pension system in the United States, deploying billions of dollars into critical sectors such as climate solutions and clean energy.
+The SLTIF will provide a unique pathway to develop a deep understanding of long-term investing and build a career shaping this industry.
+Fellows placed at CalPERS or other leading LTIs will have the opportunity to work at the heart of some of the largest and best-known public pension organizations in the world.

 PROGRAM DETAILS